codefresh-io/docs.codefresh.io/_docs/new-helm/using-helm-in-codefresh-pipeline.md

 Notes:
 - Helm repository connection was attached to the pipeline (see step 3 above)
-- assuming a git repository with the Helm chart files
+- Assuming a git repository with the Helm chart files.
-- the repo container the chart files under `mychart` directory
+- The repo container the chart files under `mychart` directory.

 ### Example: Authenticating only